Joy Bus Foundation brings meals to cancer patients

 The Joy Bus Foundation helps provide chef-prepared meals for homebound cancer patients.
 The Foundation prepares and delivers the meals to the patients for free, as they primarily rely on donors and donations.

-The Foundation launched the “Meals That Matter” program, with a goal of trying to raise $150,000 by December 31st.
+The Foundation launched the “Meals That Matter” fundraiser, with a goal of trying to raise $150,000 by December 31st.
 That large sum of money would provide 10,000 meals to those who need it most this holiday season.

 The foundation was founded by Jennifer Caraway in honor of her friend, Joy, who battled cancer and was lucky enough to have help receiving nutritious meals.
 After Joy passed away, Jennifer realized there are many cancer patients who must look out for themselves during this difficult time.